enku/gentoo-build-publisher/docs/how-to-install.md

 gbp publish gbpbox
 ```

-## Configure portage to get repos and binpkgs from the GBP instance.
+## Get repos and binpkgs from the GBP instance

+Now that we have a gbpbox build on gbpbox, we can use it to update itself.

 ```
 cd /etc/portage